 VW Grand California optional extras

 As standard the Grand California only sleeps two – in a compartment at the rear.
-You can add a ‘high bunk bed’ for children as an option if you need to; this also comes with a panoramic skylight.
+You can add a ‘high bunk bed’ for children as an option if you need to, but only on the shorter 600 model; this also comes with a panoramic skylight.

 Other options include an additional roof-mounted air-conditioning system, while the standard gas heating can be upgraded to run on gas- or diesel-electric power.
 Solar panels will also be available for the roof.